gabriel888chow/CRUD/README.md

 The data can save it to database. :point_down:
 ![readme_img](images/readMe3.png)

 Beside the "Save" button, there have a button call "Genrate vCard qrcode", user can check the qrcode first in this page.
 Also you can use your :iphone: to scan this rqcode, it can save the same information to your mobile phone connect.
 It is quite fun :sunglasses:
-:bell: If you scanned it nothing happened, you can click the image to enlarge, and try again. :bell: :point_down:
+:bell: **If you scanned it nothing happened, you can click the image to enlarge, and try again.** :bell: :point_down:
 ![readme_img](images/readMe4.png)

 After that, user can go back to home page to check the record. :point_down:
 ![readme_img](images/readMe5.png)
 ![readme_img](images/readMe6.png)

-In this record, it can keep the qrcode. :point_down:
+In this record, it can keep the qrcode.
+:bell: **If you scanned it nothing happened, you can click the image to enlarge, and try again.** :bell: :point_down:
 ![readme_img](images/readMe7.png)

 If have something wrong, it can edit the data. :point_down: